piyush0101/mockito-show/README.rst

 problem would be to replace inheritance with composition but that may not always be possible due to a lot of factors like time, deadlines, deeply tangled code etc. What we need to do in those cases is to make the minimum changes that help us in making the code testable.
 We can take a faster route and get some tests in place and then make more pervasive changes.
-Michael Feathers has done an amazing job in conveying the idea of taking small steps at a time while writing refactoring and writing tests in legacy code.
+Michael Feathers has done an amazing job in conveying the idea of taking small steps at a time while refactoring and writing tests in legacy code.

 Here's the code after minimal amount of refactoring.
 Just enough to make the code testable.